voorkant/voorkant-core/README.md

 $ LD_LIBRARY_PATH=build/subprojects/curl-8.0.1/build/lib/.libs/ build/client
 ```

-Push ctrl-C twice to exit.
+Push q or ctrl-C to exit.

 If it hangs, `killall -9` it and try to find out how you caused that :-)